warwick-cybersecurity-WM145-24/week-5-lab-exercises/README.md

 # Week 5 Lab Exercises

-Basic Javascript exercises to give you the hang of things
+Basic Javascript exercises to give you a feel for Javascript primitives

 ## Running